awslabs/fortuna/docs/source/usage_modes/model_outputs.rst

 Calibrate the model outputs
 -----------------------------
 Let's calibrate the model outputs.
-Fortuna needs an array of model outputs computed over some validation inputs, and a corresponding array of validation target variables.
+Fortuna needs an array of model outputs computed over some calibration inputs, and a corresponding array of calibration target variables.
-We denote these as :code:`val_outputs` and :code:`val_targets`, respectively.
+We denote these as :code:`calib_outputs` and :code:`calib_targets`, respectively.
 You can configure the calibration process using a :ref:`calibration configuration <calib_model_calib_config>` object.
 In this example, we will stick with the default configuration options.

 .. code-block:: python

     status = calib_model.calibrate(
-        outputs=val_outputs,
+        calib_outputs=calib_outputs,
-        targets=val_targets
+        calib_targets=calib_targets
     )

 Estimate statistics